Fadikk367/Microservices-Stephen-Grider/docker-introduction/README.md

 Docker Hub is free public repository of images.
 *docker run hello-world* - runs new container with image "hello-world" It checks if it is present in Image Cache and if it is not it downloads it from Docker Hub repository.

+Namespacing gives the system an ability to isolate resources such as processes, hard drive, Network, Users etc per process or group of processes

+Congrol Groups (cgroups) limit amount of resources used per proces (CPU Usage, memory, HD O/O, network bandwith)

+docker run = docker create + docker start docker create => uses FS Snapshot to create kept in it structure in isolated memory docker start => runs all commands docker ps - shows all currently running containers docker ps --all - shows all run containers docker start -a ==> -a shows information coming from container in terminal docker logs <container-id> ==> shows all logs from specific container dcoker stop "container-id" ==> send SIGSTOP signal to the process, it allows a program to take some time (10 sec max)) and do a little bit of clean up or so docker kill "container-id" ==> send SIGKILL signal, immediately kills the process docker exec -it <container-id> <command> ==> executes an additional command in a container, -it allows to provide input to the container

+-it = -i -t ==> -i connects our terminal to the STDIN of a container
+                -t formats input and output for a better experience

+docker exec -it <container-id> sh ==> sh is a command processor, a shell we open a shell in contex of container docker run -it busybox sh

+Dockerfile schema:

+1. Specify a base image
+2. Run some commands to install additional programs
+3. Specify a command to run on container startup